Chiwetel Ejiofor

 After enrolling at the National Youth Theatre in 1995 and attending the London Academy of Music and Dramatic Art, at age 19 and three months into his course, Ejiofor was cast by Steven Spielberg to play a supporting role in the film Amistad (1997) as James Covey.
 He later won the Laurence Olivier Award for Best Actor for Othello (2008).
 Ejiofor earned the BAFTA Award for Best Actor as well as a nomination for the Academy Award for Best Actor for his portrayal of Solomon Northup in 12 Years a Slave (2013).

-Ejiofor's other films include Dirty Pretty Things (2002), Love Actually (2003), Kinky Boots (2005), Four Brothers (2005), Children of Men (2006), Endgame (2009), 2012 (2009), Salt (2010), Savannah (2013), The Martian (2015), and Venom: The Last Dance (2024).
+Ejiofor's other films include Dirty Pretty Things (2002), Love Actually (2003), Kinky Boots (2005), Four Brothers (2005), Serenity (2005), Children of Men (2006), Endgame (2009), 2012 (2009), Salt (2010), Savannah (2013), The Martian (2015), Venom: The Last Dance (2024), and Backrooms (2026).
 He joined the Marvel Cinematic Universe playing Karl Mordo in Doctor Strange (2016) and Doctor Strange in the Multiverse of Madness (2022).
 He also voiced Scar in The Lion King (2019).
 He directed, wrote, and starred in the films The Boy Who Harnessed the Wind (2019) and Rob Peace (2024).

 On television, he was nominated for a Primetime Emmy Award for Outstanding Lead Actor for his performance as a jazz band leader in the BBC Two miniseries Dancing on the Edge (2014).
 He also acted in the BBC drama series The Shadow Line (2011), the HBO television film Phil Spector (2013), and the Showtime science fiction series The Man Who Fell to Earth (2022).

-Early life, family and education
+Early life and education

 Ejiofor was born on 10 July 1977 in Forest Gate in the East End of London, to middle-class Nigerian parents of Igbo descent.
 His father, Arinze, was a doctor, and his mother, Obiajulu, was a pharmacist.
 His younger sister, Zain, is a CNN correspondent.
-His other sister Kandi is a GP doctor.
+His other sister, Kandi, is a general practitioner doctor.

 In 1988, when Ejiofor was 11 years old, during a family trip to Nigeria for a wedding, he and his father were driving to Lagos after the celebrations when their car was involved in a head-on crash with a lorry.
 His father was killed, and Ejiofor was badly injured, receiving scars that are still visible on his forehead.

 He began acting in school plays at his junior school, Dulwich Prep & Senior, where he played the gravedigger in William Shakespeare's Hamlet.
 Ejiofor continued acting at his senior school, Dulwich College, and joined the National Youth Theatre.
 He was accepted into the London Academy of Music and Dramatic Art but left after his first year, after being cast in Steven Spielberg's film Amistad.